 #1 Defining the business model

-Owing to the coronavirus outbreak, business leaders must initially focus into their core customers to ensure the continuity of operations.
+Owing to the coronavirus outbreak, business leaders must initially focus on their core customers to ensure the continuity of operations.

 #2 Identifying uncertainties caused by coronavirus outbreak